How Injected Ads Target Shoppers When They’re Ready to Buy

 How do we know CJH aims at the last stages of the customer journey?

 At Namogoo, we recently examined aggregate data gathered from the online stores we work with to determine which pages of any given eCommerce site are most likely to be affected by injected ads.
-We identified 10 page types that are present in a typical eCommerce website and evaluated the “infection rate” (the percentage of user sessions in which injected ads appear) for each of them.
+We identified 10 page types that are present in a typical eCommerce website and evaluated the “hijacking rate” (the percentage of user sessions in which injected ads appear) for each of them.

 How else does CJH target the most promising sales opportunities?

 This tendency is just one way in which CJH is designed to focus on the most interested customers, especially at the times when they are most likely to buy products online.
-Namogoo has also found that infection rates generally jump during peak shopping periods.
-For instance, in Q4 of 2018, the holiday shopping season pushed the overall infection rates for online marketplaces up to 25.05% for mobile sessions and 32.94% for desktop sessions (as compared to 13.42% for mobile sessions and 19.90% for desktop sessions in Q3).
+Namogoo has also found that hijacking rates generally jump during peak shopping periods.
+For instance, in Q4 of 2018, the holiday shopping season pushed the overall hijacking rates for online marketplaces up to 25.05% for mobile sessions and 32.94% for desktop sessions (as compared to 13.42% for mobile sessions and 19.90% for desktop sessions in Q3).

 Then there is the issue of injected ads’ impact on long-term customer relationships.
 In a survey of online shoppers conducted by Namogoo, 80% of respondents said that if they were shopping in one online store when a pop-up ad led them to buy the same product at a lower price from a competitor, they would be more likely to visit the competitor than the first store the next time they want the same product.